Skip to main content

 Often overlooked, water is considered by brewers as the key ingredient on the road to high quality beer.
 In this module students will learn the important role water plays in the brewing process, how its chemistry affects mash efficiency, beer mouthfeel, overall beer quality, and what brewers can do when the water source that is available to them isn’t the best option for brewing.

-Yeast (AG 5065)
+Yeast and Fermentation (AG 5065)

 Brewers make wort.
 Yeast makes beer.
 This module critically discusses the “cold side” of beer production from yeast biology and handling through fermenter design and operations.
 Students will learn how yeast exert tremendous influence on the overall flavor and character of a beer while sampling the results!
 We will also discuss yeast as a local ingredient.
 A natural isolate discovered outside of Philadelphia; “Philly Sour” is a yeast strain now used globally in the production of sour beer.